MicrosoftDocs/azure-management-docs/articles/copilot/network-management.md

 ---
-title: Azure networking capabilities using Microsoft Copilot in Azure
+title: Azure networking capabilities using Microsoft Copilot in Azure (preview)
 description: Learn how Microsoft Copilot in Azure can assist you in planning, designing, operating, and troubleshooting your Azure network with ease and efficiency. ms.date: 11/08/2024 ms.topic: how-to